| Does

 You help people when they really need help and they remember.
 They

 know how to thank you with business of their own or referrals.
+Look

-for Opportunities
+for Opportunities You

 can increase people's understanding of "What you do" by using opportunities